 Pay attention to the marine gallery!
 Its walls are decorated with precious stones, marble and shells.

 This is another of Potsdam's most charming castles.
-It dates back to the 19th century and has spectacular views over the Havel River.
-I warn you that you will not stop taking pictures!
+It dates back to the 19th century and has spectacular views over the Havel River, so be warned that you won't stop taking pictures!

 The Dutch Quarter

 This is one of the most peculiar places in Potsdam.
 In the 18th century, many Dutch workers and craftsmen who came to work in the city at the invitation of King Frederick William I settled here.

 It is affectionately called "little Amsterdam" because its red brick buildings are very reminiscent of those in the capital of the Netherlands.
 In fact, the Dutch themselves came to feel at home here and if you have visited Amsterdam you can certainly understand them.